Skip to content

 Assistant or coding tool?
 Compare at the right layer

-Half the bad advice in AI comparisons comes from mixing two different product categories.
+Half the bad advice in any Claude comparison comes from mixing two different product categories.
 Claude competes at two layers, and each layer has different rivals.

 LayerWhat Claude offersDirect rivalsThe question you're really asking